jspirkosn/Digital-Product-Factory-Core/README.md

 The Digital Product Factory fast-tracks digital transformation by automating the builds of secure, compliant, and user-friendly digital products and services that run on the ServiceNow platform.
 # Using the Digital Product Factory
 There are two ways to use the Digital Product Factory: either install it on your own instance following the installation instructions below or use the current version on our shared instance. <li><a href="mailto:john.spirko@servicenow.com?subject=Request to access the Digital Services Forum shared ServiceNow instance &amp;body= Please grant me admin access to the dswrkgrpdemo instance." target="_self">Get a Link to our shared instance (Request in email)</a></li>
-- Once logged in to an instance with the factory installed go to the Employee Center and click on the "Digital Factory Services" menu item
+- Once logged in to an instance with the factory installed, go to the Employee Center (https://[your_instance].service-now.com/esc) and click on the "Digital Factory Services" menu item
   ![image](https://github.com/user-attachments/assets/a87cd96f-a043-4da6-aab7-1f5c2df38040)
 - Select one of the available factories and fill out the form